doldsimo/lti-1.3-canvas-lms/README.md

 7. After that restart your web server.
 For Apache use:
     `sudo /etc/init.d/apache2 restart`

-After these steps, the LTI plugin should be loaded and displayed in canvas
+After these steps, the LTI plugin should be loaded and displayed in Canvas.

 Another explenation could be found in [this post](https://community.canvaslms.com/t5/Canvas-Developers-Group/Canvas-LTI-1-3-Error-Unknown-Key-Type/m-p/390285/highlight/true#M6345) from the Canvas Community forum.